dhuang8/Tall-Bot/README.md

 returns a gif of the image in a spinning cogwheel
 ## translate
 translate a string to english
+## image
+returns the first image result. safesearch is off if the channel is nsfw
+## stock
+returns price and chart of stock symbol
+## news
+returns news articles containing search term
+### .news __search_term__
+#### search_term
+Surround phrases with quotes (") for exact match.

+Prepend words or phrases that must appear with a + symbol.
+Eg: +bitcoin

+Prepend words that must not appear with a - symbol.
+Eg: -bitcoin

+Alternatively you can use the AND / OR / NOT keywords, and optionally group these with parenthesis.
+Eg: crypto AND (ethereum OR litecoin) NOT bitcoin.
+#### Examples
+.news trump - returns news containing "trump"

+.news "yang gang" - return news containing the phrase "yang gang"

+## ff14
+returns nothing
+### .ff14 __character_name__
+#### character_name
+The name to search for

+## patch notes
+added mtg, stock, news, ff14

+added random argument to mtg, ygo, art

+2019-05-30`
 ## 00:00am est
 returns the time converted to different time zones. can be anywhere in a message
 ## help